-Biodiversity Threats in the area include habitat loss and fragmentation.
+Biodiversity threats in the area include habitat loss and fragmentation.
 Fire exclusion over the past several decades has also led to the decline or loss of a host of plants, animals, and natural communities.
 Invasive species such as sericea lespedeza threaten to replace diverse communities of native grasses and wildflowers.
 Incompatible land management practices reduce the biological integrity of area streams.
 The Nickel Preserve is perhaps the last landscape-scale opportunity to address these threats in the Oklahoma Ozarks by protecting and restoring a fully-functioning ecosystem.
 One way to measure the success of efforts to restore biodiversity is to track species.
-Learn about the species found at Oklahoma's preserves.

 What the Conservancy is doing now will restore and maintain the natural plant and animal communities of this former cattle ranch.
 Bermuda and fescue fields are being replaced with tallgrass prairie and woodland in an effort to re-create an unfragmented native landscape.
 Prescribed burns here will restore the open woodlands conditions that Conservancy scientists believe historically existed.
 Since 2000, the return of fire on site has produced an astounding increase in botanical diversity and abundance.

 The preserve will also serve as a demonstration site to engage public and private conservation partners in best land management practices to help conserve lands in the greater conservation area outside the preserve's boundaries.
-The Conservancy re-introduced a small herd of elk in 2005 to the Ozarks which were absent from this landscape for more than 150 years.
+The Conservancy re-introduced a herd of elk in 2005 to the Ozarks which were absent from this landscape for more than 150 years.